 What’s REALLY Going On?
 Restore Normal Gut Function

-Drugs may be useful short-?term.However all interfere with normal digestive function.
+Drugs may be useful short-term.However all interfere with normal digestive function.
 Many physicians don’t realize the problem is NOT hydrochloric acid (HCL) excess, which we need to ionize and absorb minerals,disinfect pathogens and stimulate gallbladder/pancreatic enzyme release.The acids causing symptoms are metabolic waste acids due to food fermentation from a lack of sufficient HCL production.
 This can be proven with a Heidelberg Gastric Analyzer in a clinic, if you can find one.

 Ultimately,we need to restore normal nerve signaling between the brain and stomach through the vagus nerve located in our brainstem.What causes the weak communication?
-Turns out that inflammation (from stress,poor diet,infections,smoking,weight gain,etc) dampen the area in the brain responsible for telling the stomach to secrete a normal amount of HCL (through the parietal cells).
-Guess what doesn’t happens with chronic,low HCL production?
-You get esophageal sphincter relaxation,and then bingo, hello reflux!
+Turns out that inflammation (from stress, poor diet, infections, smoking, weight gain, toxins, stress, etc) dampen the area in the brain responsible for telling the stomach to secrete a normal amount of HCL (through the parietal cells).
+Guess what happens with chronic, low HCL production?
+You get esophageal sphincter relaxation, and then bingo, hello reflux!